- Start: Hilltop parking lot

 Back at camp, we endured a little bit of wind (which blew tons of sand into the tent…ugghh) and light rainfall while we ate dinner.
 Thankfully, that hour or so was the worst weather we experienced the entire trip, and it only resulted in having to shake out our sleeping bags.
 Not too bad!
 Unfortunately, once I finally removed my shoes and socks for the day, I got a good look at my ankle.
 It was swollen (even more so than when I’d initially sprained it) and parts of it were turning purple.
 I popped an Advil and crossed my fingers that the swelling would subside by the time we woke up.
 Although we weren’t entirely sure if we were going to end up doing the run all the way to the Colorado, we decided to set our alarm early just in case.

-Day 2: Havasupai campground to Havasu Creek/Colorado River confluence out-and-back (16 miles; 5 hours 51 minutes)
+Day 2: Havasupai campground to Havasu Creek/Colorado River confluence out-and-back (16 miles; 5 hours 51 minutes, breaks not included)

 It was still dark outside when the alarm went off, so we decided to hold off getting ready until it was lighter.
 My ankle was feeling stiff, but when I pulled it out of my sleeping bag I noticed that the swelling had gone down quite a bit.
 That was enough reassurance that I’d at least be capable of doing the bare minimum (getting to Beaver Falls) of our planned route.
 After lazing around in the tent awhile longer we prepared our running packs, got a quick bite to eat, and set off for Mooney Falls.